 Candytopia features more than one dozen rooms with larger-than-life interactive art installations and full sensory experiences.

-Depending on the city, it lasts from three to four months.
-A spokesperson for the installation confirmed the dates of the Dallas installation with an opening set in April.
-According to help wanted ads posted on GlassDoor, the Dallas installation will last four months and will wrap up by the end of August.
+The exhibit lasts either three or four months.
+A spokesperson confirmed the dates of the Dallas installation with an opening set on April 5.
+Help wanted ads posted on GlassDoor state that the Dallas installation will last four months.

-The ad does not specify the location, but according to a release, the installation will go into an ultra-hot spot: the Hill complex on Walnut Hill Lane, in the space that was previously TreeHouse, confirmed by a representative from the center who asked to be unnamed.
+According to a release, the location is going into the ultra-hot Hill complex on Walnut Hill Lane, in the space that was previously TreeHouse, confirmed by a representative from the center.

 Candytopia is a cross between a candy shop and an art exhibit, and has been met with the same kind of crazy-ass lines and furor that surrounded tours such as King Tut.

-You buy your tickets in advance, and because of its interactive nature, they limit participants to small groups, about 50.
+You buy your tickets in advance.
+Because of its interactive nature, they limit participants to small groups, about 50.
 There's a pink velvet rope and staffers in blue jumpsuits who show you the drill.

 The installation has numerous rooms and "experiences," along with bowls of samples to take such as candy bracelets and Pixie Stix.
 There are vibrant sculptures made entirely of candy, plus colorful, interactive tableaus that provide backdrops for photo opps galore.

 Environments include everything from the confetti room, featuring flying unicorn pigs that "fart" confetti, to a "marshmallow pit" made of faux marshmallows — basically a pool of "marshmallows" you jump into and submerge yourself.